-After the crusts dry, they leave a red mark that usually heals without scarring.
+After the crusts dry, they leave a red mark that usually fades without scarring.
 The time it takes for the redness to disappear can vary between a few days and a few weeks.

-The sores are not painful, but they may be itchy.
-It is important not to touch, or scratch, the sores because this can spread the infection to other parts of your body, and to other people.
+The sores aren't painful, but they may be itchy.
+It's important not to touch or scratch the sores because this can spread the infection to other parts of the body, and to other people.

 Other symptoms, such as a high temperature (fever) and swollen glands, are rare but can occur in more severe cases.

-The symptoms of bullous impetigo begin with the appearance of fluid-filled blisters (bullae) which usually occur on the trunk (the central part of the body between the waist and neck) or on the arms and legs.
+The symptoms of bullous impetigo begin with the appearance of fluid-filled blisters (bullae) which usually occur on the central part of the body between the waist and neck, or on the arms and legs.
 The blisters are usually about 1-2cm across.

 The blisters may quickly spread, before bursting after several days to leave a yellow crust that usually heals without leaving any scarring.

 The blisters may be painful and the area of skin surrounding them may be itchy.
-As with non-bullous impetigo, it is important that you do not touch or scratch the affected areas of the skin.
+As with non-bullous impetigo, it's important not to touch or scratch the affected areas of the skin.

 Symptoms of fever and swollen glands are more common in cases of bullous impetigo.